jinjiaKarl/CS-E4160/network_filesystems/README.md

 To use TLS with NFS, you will need to perform the following steps:

-Generate a TLS certificate and key for the NFS server.
+* Generate a TLS certificate and key for the NFS server.
-Configure the NFS server to use the TLS certificate and key.
+* Configure the NFS server to use the TLS certificate and key.
-Configure the NFS client to use the same TLS certificate and key.
+* Configure the NFS client to use the same TLS certificate and key.
-Ensure that the NFS client and server are using the same version of TLS and that they support the same set of encryption algorithms.
-Enable TLS encryption for NFS traffic.
-To enable TLS encryption for NFS traffic, you can use the "sec" mount option in the NFS client configuration.
-For example, if you want to use TLSv1.2 with AES-128 encryption, you can use the following mount command:
+* To enable TLS encryption for NFS traffic, you can use the "sec" mount option in the NFS client configuration.
+For example, if you want to use TLS, you can use the following mount command:

 ```
-mount -o sec=krb5p,tls,vers=3,proto=tcp,nolock server:/export /mnt
+mount -o sec=krb5p,tls,vers=3,proto=tcp,nolock lab1:/home /mnt
 ```

-In this example, "krb5p" specifies that the Kerberos protocol should be used for authentication, "tls" specifies that TLS should be used for encryption, "vers=3" specifies that TLSv1.2 should be used, and "proto=tcp" specifies that TCP should be used as the transport protocol.
+In this example, "krb5p" specifies that the Kerberos protocol should be used for authentication, "tls" specifies that TLS should be used for encryption, and "proto=tcp" specifies that TCP should be used as the transport protocol.
 The "nolock" option is used to disable the use of file locking, which can cause problems when using NFS over a network.

 It's important to note that configuring NFS to use TLS encryption can have performance implications, especially if the encryption is performed using software rather than hardware.
 You should test the performance of your NFS system with and without encryption to determine the impact on performance.